LelsersLasers/Poster/README.md

         - List of users who downvoted
     - Score (not null, integer)
         - Upvotes - Downvotes
-    - parent (not null, integer - foreign key to post or comment: 1 post or comment to many comments)
+    - parent post (foreign key to post 1:many, can be null if parent comment is not)
+    - parrent comment (foreign key 1:many to comment, can be null if parent post is not)

 ### Views